joelbandi/trickshots/README.md

 1. Use ```npm run master-push``` to push the master source copy into the 'master' branch of this repo.
 2. Use ```npm run blog-deploy``` to deploy the blog on GitHub pages.
-3. Use ```npm run full-sync``` to perform both actions listed below.
+3. Use ```npm run full-sync``` to perform both actions listed above.

 or use
 		./master-push.sh
 		or
 		./blog-deplot.sh
 		or
 		./full-sync.sh

 INFO: This blog is the property of Joel Bandi.